 Guidance note for track B audits sets expectations for the audit of Brands following track B (audited LME RFA track).

 Watch the responsible sourcing webinar series for an in-depth discussion of the LME’s requirements.

 The LME responsible sourcing policy refers to various partners that may support a Brand’s compliance.
 These entities include LME approved standards for track A, auditors, alignment assessors, and ISO equivalent certification programmes.
 The assurance summary table describes the different points at which an audit, assurance or assessment is required within the LME responsible sourcing requirements.

 You may see the list of approved partners here.

 If you would like to become an approved partner, please fill out the appropriate application form(s) available for download on the right and send them to email@example.com.

-The LME is currently requesting feedback to proposed minor amendments to the LME Policy on Responsible Sourcing of LME-Listed Brands ("the Policy") and associated compliance documents, including the Red Flag Assessment Template and Secondary Materials Sourcing Attestation Form.
+The LME requested feedback to proposed minor amendments to the LME Policy on Responsible Sourcing of LME-Listed Brands ("the Policy") and associated compliance documents, including the Red Flag Assessment Template and Secondary Materials Sourcing Attestation Form.